 - Develop: use OS's mapping API (Application Programming Interface) OS OpenSpace to create interactive web maps.

 - Order: get hold of the whole range of OS OpenData mapping either by directly downloading it or by ordering your required data on a DVD.
 Use this part of OS OpenData if you want to manipulate data in a geographical information system (GIS).
 You can download free GIS software from a range of sources online.

-- How do I determine which OS VectorMap District and OS Street View tile(s) I need to open for my area of interest?
+- How do I determine which OS VectorMap District and OS Street View tile(s) I

 When you place an order for OS VectorMap District and OS StreetView, you will order by 100km area.
 When you receive your data, it is broken down further into 10km tiles for OS VectorMap District and 5km tiles for OS StreetView.
 This can make it difficult to determine exactly which tiles of data you should open to see your area of interest.